csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

-We thanked him very much for his advice, and were about to set off to buy new tickets with our tails between our legs, when he suddenly grabbed his phone and said ‘Wait a second.’
-We had no idea what was about to happen.
+We thanked him very much for his advice, and were about to set off to buy new tickets with our tails between our legs, when he suddenly grabbed his phone and said <q>Wait a second.</q> We had no idea what was about to happen.

 He made a call to someone, and asked them to meet him, with us, on the station concourse.